 The signature treatment at the Sheraton Grand is Escape at One.
 This is a fantastic value signature treatment.
 It is a series of baths and water treatments and use of the thermal suites.
 The treatment provides access to all of this – plus the other facilities – for 3 hours for only 70 pounds.

 There is then a good mix of massage, scrubs, and facials.

 One Spa also offers mani-pedis and spray tans.

-There are some excellent deals on offer.
+There are some excellent deals on offer at the Sheraton Grand.
 Typically a seasonal day package is on offer with a couple of treatments as well as the Escape at One treatment.
 There are a range of gift vouchers for different treatments and also group spa packages.